jamos-tay/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to see all persons tagged with a particular tag
+2. AddressBook shows user list of persons
+3. User requests to change a tag to a different name
+4. AddressBook changes all tags with that name to a different one Use case ends.

+**Extensions**

+1a.
+No person has the requested tag on searching

+> 1a1.
+AddressBook informs the user
+  Use case ends.

+3a.
+There are no tags that match the given name

+> 3a1.
+AddressBook informs the user
+  Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.